isomerpages/nlb-eyeonasia/_india-know-working/03-future-economy.md

 This comprehensive 13 page report provides detailed insight into  the challenges and drivers for India’s future workforce.

+Retrieved from JSTOR Database. *myLibrary* ID is required to access this ebook.

 ---

 ### **You may also like**